MorrisMA/MAM65C02-Processor-Core/README.md

 The changes have been made to the M65C02.v module, and only that module has been loaded into the MAM65C02 GitHUB repository.

+#####Release 2.72

+Improved the timing of the soft-core microprocessor, M65C02, by using a more efficient scheme for the internal bus multiplexers.
+Previous releases of the core, M65C02_Core, and the soft-core microprocessor used multiplexers generated using _switch/case select_ constructs.

+Although these constructs are an effective and fast means for generating bus multiplexers, there are some penalties.
+This latest release has resorted to using one-hot decode ROMs tied to the various bus selects in the implementation, and then forcing the various data sources to connect to the busses as gated signals.
+When not gated, a logic 0 is driven onto the bus.
+At the terminal end, a simple OR gate is used to collect all of the desired gated signals.

+The result of this effort has been a significant improvement in the combinatorial path delays.
+Prior to this optimization, the synthesizer reported a clock period performance of ~55 MHz.
+After the OR bus optimization was fully incorporated, the synthesizer reports a minimum period of ~74 MHz.
+This is nearly a 35% improvement in the combinatorial path delays.

+The resulting improvement is sufficient to allow the soft-core processor to support an operating speed of **73.728 MHz** which corresponds to a single instruction cycle time of **18.432 MHz** given this core's 4 cycle microcycle.
+In addition to the improved combinatorial path delays, the improvement in path delays has allowed the core to be synthesized, Mapped, and PARed for minimum area.
+The result is a significant reduction in the resource utilization in the target XC3S50A-4VQG100I FPGA.

+The following table summarizes PAR results for Release 2.7 of the M65C02
+processor: **XC3S50A-4VQG100I**

+                                           Used Avail  %
+    Number of Slice Flip Flops              248 1408  17%
+    Number of 4 input LUTs                  647 1408  45%

+    Number of occupied Slices               400  704  56%
+        Number of Slices related logic      400  400 100%
+        Number of Slices unrelated logic      0  400   0%
+    Total Number of 4 input LUTs            661 1408  46%
+        Number used as logic                646
+        Number used as a route-thru          14
+        Number used as Shift registers        1
+    Number of bonded IOBs
+        Number of bonded pads                54   68  79%
+        IOB Flip Flops                       79
+    Number of BUFGMUXs                        3   24  16%
+    Number of DCMs                            1    2  50%
+    Number of RAMB16BWEs                      3    3 100%

+    Best Case Achievable:                13.516ns (0.047ns Setup, 1.021ns Hold)

+The files modified in this release are:

+    M65C02.v                - M65C02 microprocessor demonstration
+      M65C02_Core.v         - M65C02 core logic
+        M65C02_AddrGen.v    - M65C02 core microprogram controller
+        M65C02_ALU.v        - M65C02 core ALU
+          M65C02_BIN.v      - M65C02 ALU Binary mode adder
+          M65C02_BCD.v      - M65C02 ALU Decimal mode adder
+      M65C02.ucf            - User Constraints File: period and pin LOCs M65C02.tcl              - M65C02 ISE tool configurations/settings

+Additional optimizations in the ALU can be applied, but with the improvements made with this release, a -5 speed grade part can be made to operate at 90+ MHz.
+If higher speeds are needed, then further optimization, including adding pipeline registers to the ALU, can be made.
+Some pipelining can be easily added because of the 4 clock microcycle around which the soft-core processor is built.